 AS BaltCap and its subsidiaries (the “BaltCap Group”) collect your personal data while respecting your right to privacy.
 This Privacy Notice (the “Notice”) is issued on behalf of the BaltCap Group and a reference to “BaltCap” shall mean the relevant company in the BaltCap Group that is the controller of your personal data and determines the purpose for which your data is processed and how it is used.
-Contact information of BaltCap’s offices in Estonia, Latvia and Lithuania can be found in contacts.
-Your first point of contact for any information or request in relation to your personal data should be one of BaltCap’s offices or the following e-mail address: firstname.lastname@example.org.
+Contact information of BaltCap’s offices in Estonia, Latvia, Lithuania, Finland, Sweden and Poland can be found in contacts.
+Your first point of contact for any information or request in relation to your personal data should be one of BaltCap’s offices or the following e-mail address: firstname.lastname@example.org .

 Which personal data do we collect?

 We collect only such personal data and to such an extent that is necessary for the purposes of our business as specified below.
 Most commonly, the personal data we collect will fall into one or many of the following categories:

 - Identification data (name, date of birth, identification document details, etc.)

 - Contact data (address, telephone number, e-mail address, etc.)

 - Financial data (bank account details, income details, etc.)

 - Professional data (professional position, employment history, etc.)